 So why do grant proposals fail?
 Why do even professional grant writers who have honed their skills over many years receive rejections?

-Here’s a breakdown of the most common reasons a grant is rejected some of which are outside of the grant writer’s control.
+Here’s a breakdown of the most common reasons a grant is rejected, some of which are outside of the grant writer’s control, but all of which have a bearing on your grant writing success rate.

 1. The foundation liked the idea but didn’t fund it